samstephenson/samstephenson.github.io/about.md

 ![Photo: Jonathan Vivaas Kise](/images/sam1.jpg)

 **I’m Sam Stephenson**, a digital designer and student at Falmouth University.
-I study graphic design, but have long been fond of the the web and digital products.
+I study graphic design, but have long been fond of the web and digital products.
 I have a passion for good, ideas-driven design; crafting experiences with empathy and respect for human behaviour.
 Affecting lives for the better.

-I’ll be graduating in June this year, and am seeking oppurtunities with digital product agencies and tech companies.
+I’ll be graduating in June this year, and am seeking opportunities with digital product agencies and tech companies.

 If you’ve enquiries or advice, or just want to chat, I’d love to talk.
 You’ll find me on [Twitter](https://twitter.com/samstephenson1), [Behance](https://www.behance.net/samstephenson) and [Spotify](https://play.spotify.com/user/11120014586), and can [send an email here.](mailto:sam@stephenson.net)